mciocchi/atomic_d6/README.md

 ### **3 - Master (Exceptional Ability)**

-- The **peak of human skill** in a given area, possessed by **one in a million**.
+- The level of skill possessed by about one in a million people.
-- Example: Performing brain surgery, leading a major army, forging legendary weapons.
+- Example: Performing brain surgery, leading an army, forging legendary weapons.

 ### **4 - Olympian (Pinnacle of Human Ability)**

-- The highest **human** level of skill, with **only one person per country** reaching this tier.
+- The highest **human** level of skill, with **only about one person per country** reaching this tier.
-- Example: Winning a world war single-handedly, creating a flawless AI system.
+- Example: Commanding multiple armies to win a world war single-handedly, creating a flawless AI system.

 ### **5 - Demigod (Superhuman Abilities)**